2014 United States House of Representatives elections in Oregon: District 3

-The 3rd district most of Multnomah County, including Portland east of the Willamette River, Gresham and Troutdale.
+The 3rd district contains most of Multnomah County, including Portland east of the Willamette River, Gresham and Troutdale.
 Incumbent Democrat Earl Blumenauer, who had represented the district since 1996, ran for re-election.

+The Republican nominee was James Buchal, the chair of the Multnomah County Republican Party and the party's nominee for Oregon Attorney General in 2012.

-He was re-elected with 75% of the vote in 2012 and the district had a PVI of D+22.
+Blumenauer was re-elected with 75% of the vote in 2012 and the district had a PVI of D+22.